pipermerriam/eth-testrpc/README.md

 ```

 This will run testrpc on localhost:8545.
 You can pass through a different port (-p, --port) or domain (-d, --domain).
+With --trace parameter you can activate EVM transaction tracing (if the pyethereum support it).

 ### Implemented methods